Trapacid/safe-debloat-win10/README.md

 Try to avoid huge hosts file entries.

 ### Hardware Upgrades
-Ultimately, for a stable and pretty responsive system, you're going to want 8GB of DDR3 1600MHz or DDR4 2400MHz minimum of memory.
+Ultimately, for a stable and pretty responsive system, you're going to want 8GB of DDR3 1333MHz or DDR4 2400MHz minimum of memory.
 You'll want a SATA3 SSD that is 100GB minimum as well.
+And, at least an Ivybridge quad core CPU.
+Or a Haswell dual core..
 These are enough for simple games like Minecraft and Terraria, Office 365 Usage, and medium-high JavaScript loading for browsers like Google Chrome and Firefox.

 ### Browser Extensions
 You'll normally not want to use any, but because the Web is plagued with crazy amounts of JavaScript and advertisements, a simple adblocker will save loads of JavaScript loading.<br>
 Use [uBlock Origin](https://github.com/gorhill/uBlock). **NOT uBlock.org**<br>
 Avoid installing too many adlists as they can increase memory and CPU usage.

+## To use or to not use Hardware Acceleration?
+Depends.
+Try to use hardware acceleration to take some load off your CPU and put your GPU to use.
+Obviously, disable forms of hardware acceleration if you intend on gaming at the cost of possibly more CPU usage.
+It just depends on how the application uses your resources.
+Spotify, for example, will try to use hardware acceleration but if disabled, it will simply use the CPU when redrawing the screen where as the GPU could be doing that.
+Chrome will use hardware acceleration for webpage painting and video playback.

 # DO NOT DISABLE USER ACCOUNT CONTROL.
 UAC is not just a silly dialog to bother you.
-There is a lot of technical background behind UAC.
+There is a lot of technical background behind UAC, especially the dialogs and secure desktop.
 Please read about it here: https://docs.microsoft.com/en-us/windows/security/identity-protection/user-account-control/how-user-account-control-works

 There are absolutely no performance improvements behind disabling UAC and only make your system more vulnerable to malware.